feast-dev/feast/docs/tutorials/validating-historical-features.md

-# Data Quality Monitoring

-## Validating Historical Features with Great Expectations
+# Validating historical features with Great Expectations

 In this tutorial, we will use the public dataset of Chicago taxi trips to present data validation capabilities of Feast.
-The original dataset is stored in BigQuery and consists of raw data for each taxi trip (one row per trip) since 2013.
-We will generate several training datasets (aka historical features in Feast) for different periods and evaluate expectations made on one dataset against another.
-Our features will represent aggregations of raw data with daily intervals (eg, trips per day, average fare or speed for a specific day, etc.).
-We will craft some features using SQL while pulling data from BigQuery (like total trips time or total miles travelled).
-Another chunk of features will be implemented using Feast's on-demand transformations - features calculated on the fly when requested.
+- The original dataset is stored in BigQuery and consists of raw data for each taxi trip (one row per trip) since 2013.
+- We will generate several training datasets (aka historical features in Feast) for different periods and evaluate expectations made on one dataset against another.

+Types of features we're ingesting and generating:
+- Features that aggregate raw data with daily intervals (eg, trips per day, average fare or speed for a specific day, etc.).
+- Features using SQL while pulling data from BigQuery (like total trips time or total miles travelled).
+- Features calculated on the fly when requested using Feast's on-demand transformations

 Our plan: